anthonyshort/rework-project/README.md

 # rework-project

+Testing out Rework and Component working together instead of using Sass.
+Rework is more of a post-processor for the CSS.
+It doesn't have a runtime and works in a similar way to my old Scaffold project.

+## Usage

 ```
   npm install
   component install
   make build
 ```

-Testing out Rework and Component working together instead of using Sass.
-Rework is more of a post-processor for the CSS.
-It doesn't have a runtime and works in a similar way to my old Scaffold project.

 ## Why?